halter73/tutorial/README.md

     }
     ```

     This method gets the list of todo items from the database and returns it.
-Returned values are written as JSON to the HTTP response. `[HttpGet("/api/todos")]` indicates this method should be called for `GET` requests made to `/api/todos`.
+Returned values are written as JSON to the HTTP response. `[HttpGet("/api/todos")]` indicates this method will be called for `GET` requests made to `/api/todos`.

 1. Wire up `GetTodos` by calling `MapAction` with the `GetTodos` method before calling `await app.RunAsync();`: